Frequently Asked Question

-In addition, if not already done, you can have a free information call from the BCRT (Berlin Center for Travel and Tropical Medicine) on vaccinations, health and height adjustment with our vouchers.
+In addition, if not already done, you can have a free information call from the BCRT (Berlin Center for Travel and Tropical Medicine) on vaccinations, health and height adjustment with our vouchers (among request).
 Simply make an appointment at one of the many locations and mention the voucher.

 Of course, we try our best to update our guests always about the safety situation in India.
 Please keep yourself informed about the current security instructions for India on the website of the Foreign Office in your specific country as well!